noelrivasc/blog/_posts/2024-03-21-quarterly-report.markdown

 ## Money Surplus

+> How close do I get to keeping an extra month of life expenses, after the month ends?

 This is the closest thing to profit in the traditional sense: the money that I get to keep from my salary after paying for my life expenses.

-The score should answer the question:

-> How close do I get to keeping an extra month of life expenses, after the month ends?

 Formula: `((income - expenses) / expenses) * 100`

 So, for example: if I earn $10,000 per month and my monthly cost of living is $8,000, that means that I get to keep $2,000 after expenses.
 The score would be 25 out of 100.

-The tricky part of this one is that the score depends on my life choices too, not just the job.
-That's fine because, in the end, how adequate a job is for me depends on my choices and behavior, not just the job in isolation.
-So, as my choices and situation change, the adequacy of my job will also change.
+The tricky part of this one is that the score depends on life choices too, not just the job.
+That's fine because, in the end, how adequate a job is for me depends on my choices and behavior.
+The job does not exist in isolation, so as my choices and situation change, the adequacy of the job will also change.

 What counts as a reasonable expense is subjective to some degree.
 Some businesses allow employees to expense lavish dinners with clients; others skimp on paperclips.
 Similarly, some people consider frequent trips to Paris a necessity, while others may see slightly expensive cheese as decadent luxury.